-The 'Going' can drastically affect the chance of any particular horse.
-Some horses do not perform to the best of their ability if the ground is soft, and similarly some horses hate the ground to be hard.
+The ‘Going’ can drastically affect the chance of any particular horse.
+Some horses do not perform to the best of their ability if the ground is soft, and similarly, some horses hate the ground to be firm.

 It is definitely worth keeping an eye on the weather and finding out if the horse that you like enjoys the sunshine or the rain!

 As soon as the horses cross the finishing line, the race is not always over!
 If it’s been a particularly close finish, the Judge may call for a photograph to determine which horse has won.

 And it might not necessarily be over then either!
 If it’s been a close finish, or there has been some bumping and barging, there may be a ‘Stewards Enquiry’ where the Stewards take a good look at the race to determine whether the horse which has crossed the line in front has pushed his way through or blocked the way of a rival.
 The winning horse can be disqualified in some circumstances!